 Processor-to-memory ratio of 1:4.

-NoteInstances of this family may be deployed on different server platforms.
-If your business requires instances to be deployed on the same server platform, we recommend that you use g6, g6e, or g7 instances.
+NoteInstances in this family may use different server platforms.
+If you require a consistent server platform, use g6, g6e, or g7 instances instead.

 Storage:

-Supported disk types: standard SSDs and ultra disks.
-For more information, see Overview of Elastic Block Storage.
+Supported Cloud Disk types: Standard SSD and Ultra Disk.
+For more information, see Overview of Block Storage.

 Network:

-The sn2ne instance family includes the instance types and metrics listed in the following table.
+The sn2ne instance family includes the following instance types and specifications.